 1/2 teaspoon dried thyme (or 2 teaspoons fresh), finely chopped

-1/2 teaspoon dried rosemary (or 2 teaspoon fresh), finely chopped
+1/2 teaspoon dried rosemary (or 2 teaspoons fresh), finely chopped

 1/2 cup low-fat milk